Bomber B: Large twins

 The troublesome DB 610 "welded-together engine" – the DB 606A/B powerplants were similar in configuration, with DB 610s used to substitute for the failed Jumo 222 powerplants.
 Outer engine mount forgings not present on this restored example.

-With engines in the 2,000 to 2,500 hp range, twin-engined aircraft would have considerably more surplus power, allowing for much greater payloads.
-In theory, the more powerful engine would take no longer to produce than a 1,000 hp design, it would simply be larger.
+With engines in the 2000 to 2500 hp range, twin-engined aircraft would have considerably more surplus power, allowing for much greater payloads.
+In theory, the more powerful engine would take no longer to produce than a 1000 hp design, it would simply be larger.
 By the late 1930s, engines of this sort of power began to be seriously considered and the British and Germans drew up bomber designs based on them.

 In the UK, Avro and Handley Page drew up proposals for a large bomber based on two Rolls-Royce Vulture engines.
 The Vulture had four six-cylinder cylinder blocks connected to a common crankcase and crankshaft, to make a larger displacement X-block design.
 As the projects matured, problems with the Vulture became evident.
 Contrary to hopes, bringing together two V-12 engines' onto one crankcase led to many problems.
 Development of the Avro Manchester continued but Handley Page was asked to adapt their HP.56 design for four smaller engines.
 When the Manchester flew with all of the problems with the Vulture remaining, it too received a four-engine revision by its designer, Roy Chadwick.
 The Avro Lancaster and Handley Page Halifax designs formed the backbone of RAF Bomber Command for the remainder of the war.

 In Germany, the Bomber A program in mid-1936 had led to the Heinkel He 177 A, powered by two Daimler-Benz DB 606 "power system" engines.
-The 606 was a late-1930s attempt to use two Daimler-Benz DB 601 powerplants driving a common gear reduction case, resulting in a 24-cylinder powerplant like the Vulture but using having two crankcases for the Heinkel He 119 high-speed reconnaissance design and the Messerschmitt Me 261 long range aircraft.
+The 606 was a late-1930s attempt to use two Daimler-Benz DB 601 powerplants driving a common gear reduction case, resulting in a 24-cylinder powerplant like the Vulture but using two crankcases for the Heinkel He 119 high-speed reconnaissance design and the Messerschmitt Me 261 long range aircraft.
 The pair of DB 601 component engines were arranged in an inverted W-block layout, keeping each component engine as a separate engine as far as possible.
-As with the Vulture, Daimler Benz engineers found the DB 606, weighing in at a massive 1.5 tonnes apiece was mediocre, particularly when the airframe mounting them possessed an engine accommodation design that prevented adequate maintenance access and ventilation.
+As with the Vulture, Daimler Benz engineers found the DB 606, weighing in at a massive 1.5 t apiece was mediocre, particularly when the airframe mounting them possessed an engine accommodation design that prevented adequate maintenance access and ventilation.

 Production of the He 177A continued and in service with deficient powerplant installation, engine nacelle internal design and maintenance access, it was plagued by engine failures, overheating and fires while airborne, earning it the nickname "Flaming Coffin" by its crews.